I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-pcaddstreamresource.md

 Stream resources are any resources used by the audio driver to process audio streams or ensure audio data flow. </p>

 <p>All audio drivers must register their stream resources with the audio class driver.
 Driver registers the following resource types: interrupts, driver-owned threads and dependencies on other audio stack’s resources (example: parallel audio driver stacks).
-See the definition of <a href="https://msdn.microsoft.com/library/windows/hardware/mt298191">PCSTREAMRESOURCE_DESCRIPTOR</a> for more information.  </p>
+See the definition of <a href="..\portcls\ns-portcls--pcstreamresource-descriptor.md">PCSTREAMRESOURCE_DESCRIPTOR</a> for more information.  </p>

 <p>Audio driver must make sure the resource is valid when making this call.</p>

-<p>Audio drivers that only run in Windows 10 can use  <b>PcAddStreamResource</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/mt298189">PcRemoveStreamResource</a>.
-For Audio waveRT miniport drivers that need to also run under previous versions of Windows, use <a href="audio.iportclsstreamresourcemanager_addstreamresource">AddStreamResource</a> and <a href="audio.iportclsstreamresourcemanager_removestreamresource">RemoveStreamResource</a>. </p>

-<p>To help ensure glitch-free operation, audio drivers must register their streaming resources with portcls.
-This allows the OS to manage resources to avoid interference between audio streaming and other subsystems.

-Stream resources are any resources used by the audio driver to process audio streams or ensure audio data flow. </p>

-<p>All audio drivers must register their stream resources with the audio class driver.
-Driver registers the following resource types: interrupts, driver-owned threads and dependencies on other audio stack’s resources (example: parallel audio driver stacks).
-See the definition of <a href="https://msdn.microsoft.com/library/windows/hardware/mt298191">PCSTREAMRESOURCE_DESCRIPTOR</a> for more information.  </p>

-<p>Audio driver must make sure the resource is valid when making this call.</p>

-<p>Audio drivers that only run in Windows 10 can use  <b>PcAddStreamResource</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/mt298189">PcRemoveStreamResource</a>.
+<p>Audio drivers that only run in Windows 10 can use  <b>PcAddStreamResource</b> and <a href="..\portcls\nf-portcls-pcremovestreamresource.md">PcRemoveStreamResource</a>.
 For Audio waveRT miniport drivers that need to also run under previous versions of Windows, use <a href="audio.iportclsstreamresourcemanager_addstreamresource">AddStreamResource</a> and <a href="audio.iportclsstreamresourcemanager_removestreamresource">RemoveStreamResource</a>. </p>

 ## -requirements
 <table>